Cavafy Museum (Poet C. P. Cavafy’s House) in Alexandria, Egypt

 Everything Cavafy:

 Constantine P. Cavafy is most probably my favorite poet, so you can imagine my excitement when visiting his former home, where he lived for the last 25 years of his life.
 Most of his furniture, – seen in the old photos of the apartment, has gone, although there are still a lot of beautiful pieces, along with many writings and photos.
 Unfortunately, they do not sell any books.
-The museum didn’t have much in English so I recommend using a translation app to scan the text into the language that you need.
+The museum didn’t have much in English, so I recommend using a translation app to scan the text into the language that you need.
 On the day I visited, it was free although donated.
 If you are trying to tap into a former vision of Alexandria, a former-century, nostalgia, then you will find it here.

-Cavafy’s House, The home of the great Greek poet:
+Cavafy’s House, the home of the great Greek poet:

 The house where the great Greek poet lived!
 In the rooms of the house, there are all the objects and books of Cavafy!
 His office, his bed, his collections!
 A visit to the museum is worth it, especially if you are Greek or admire the work of the poet!